hcv1027/SFND_3D_Object_Tracking/README.md

 ![ttc_lidar_008]

 ### FP.6 Performance Evaluation 2
+Below are the testing result of each detector and descriptor.
+Using HARRIS or ORB as detector basiclly can't work, too mutch keypoint matches are outlier.
+SIFT+ORB will run out of memory.

+![HARRIS]

+![SHITOMASI]

+![BRISK]

+![FAST]

+![ORB]

+![SIFT]

+I choose several combinations from above detector/descriptor which have good performance to compare together.
 According to the spreadsheet and line graph, I think the top 2 stable ttc-camera are using *SIFT+SIFT* and *AKAZE+AKAZE* as detector and descriptor.
 Their result are most close to the ttc-lidar at the same frame, except frame_7 and frame_8.
 I think the gap are coming from lidar's outlier at that two frame.
 But considering the conclusion of mid-term project, I will choose *FAST+BRIEF* since it seems only has one ttc-camera result which is way off, and it consumes less time than *SIFT+SIFT* and *AKAZE+AKAZE*.
 If we can improve our method of filtering the outlier from keypoint match, I think *FAST+BRIEF* can be more stable.
 So my top 3 choose are:
 1. FAST+BRIEF
 2. AKAZE+AKAZE
 3. SIFT+SIFT